 As you explore options for your Young Runners sessions, keep these key considerations in mind:

 Your Young Runners team will include both student runners and adult volunteers.
-You should strive to field a team with at least 12 or more students who attend sessions regularly.
+You should strive to have a team with 10 or more students who attend sessions regularly.
 Sharing your excitement will help you build your team.
 Here are some strategies that are working for other Young Runners coaches:

 As someone who works with young people, you know that change is constant.
 Putting together a plan before your season begins helps you and your team to navigate change when it happens.
 Having a plan instills self-confidence, and inspires respect from your students and volunteers.
 Check out these planning resources:

 Workout ideas: This PDF includes four model workouts and a 12-week workout program